Back

 With his faith in hallucination, the unknown poet has the Symbolist's thirst for metaphor and connections between distant points of time and space.
 "A cultured person lives intellectually, not in one country but in many, not in one epoch but in many, and can choose whichever destruction he likes," he tells Teptyolkin.
 "He doesn't grieve when destruction finds him at home, he's simply bored.
 He mumbles, 'I've met you once again,' and for him it will become a joke."
 In his thoughts on the mission and powers of poetry, the unknown poet draws on the younger generation of Symbolists (especially Blok), though his preoccupation with the craft of poetry--the "juxtaposition of words" and the changeable chemistry of meaning--is closer to Acmeism and Baroque poets of the 16th and 17th centuries.

 In the course of the novel, the unknown poet becomes more isolated.
 On the one side, he encounters the genuine enthusiasm of the genuinely insane emigré poet, September; on the other, the trivialization of poetry by dabblers.
 There is also a deconstruction of the unknown poet's version of the "Eternal Feminine," Lida.
 She is portrayed initially with a touch of vulnerable glamour worthy of an ill-fated heroine in a French novel and, like Blok's "Unknown Woman," associated with mind-altering substances.
 By the hard times of 1920, she is even too haggard to dress the part of a streetwalker.
 In Vaginov's last mention of her, the unknown poet goes to where they used to meet and recalls helplessly seeing her taken away to a prison camp.
 Driven by a "craving for intoxication," the unknown poet even sees what he takes at least for an apparition, but which turns out to be a case of mistaken identity.
 More important is a reversal of Blok's formulation, in which the intoxicant (literal or figurative) is a means to an end, even if the hazy build-up leads to what is more sign than wonder.
 In the sobriety (literal or figurative) of the unknown poet's disenchantment, the apparition is pursued as the intoxicant.
 Reality is a slap in the face.
 The unknown poet is left with his walking stick and its ornamental amethyst, the symbolic antidote for intoxication: in other words, a signifier that no longer signifies.
 His suicide is anti-climactic and, in its immediate aftermath, even game for black humor.
 Based in part on the suicide of the poet Sergei Esenin, the death of the unknown poet would also foreshadow the suicide of Vladimir Mayakovsky.
-Remembered mainly as a champion of the revolution, Mayakovsky was becoming more disillusioned with it toward the end of his life and, about a year before his death in 1930, would even refer to himself as a former poet turned into a clerk.

 A different kind of way out is used by Asphodelyev, a well-paid but less than satisfied literary talent who does his share of word-smithing for the Communist Party.
 He offsets his professed distaste for his career by collecting artifacts of literature--be it rare editions of Goethe and Pushkin or an expensive bookcase.
 The poet Troitsyn becomes bald, philistine and passé, and the mistresses he collects are progressively less charmed, but he nonetheless remains the passionate collector of poetic artifacts.
 Where others see the Soviet Leningrad of the mid-1920's, Troitsyn still sees St. Petersburg, a "fairy-tale city" but quintessentially Russian: "Even though a foreigner had built it, wasn't it as Russian as the Uspensky Cathedral in Moscow?
 Or St. Sophia in Kiev?
 In Petersburg, Russian Manon Lescauts, ladies with camellias, came out to feast their eyes upon the Neva, on the pearls floating in the springtime."